Skip Navigation

 English 12 is a study of language, literature, composition, and oral communication with a focus on exploring characterization across universal themes in a wide variety of genres.
 Students use literary interpretation, analysis, comparisons, and evaluation to read and respond to representative works of historical or cultural significance appropriate for Grade 12 in classic and contemporary literature balanced with nonfiction.
 Study of literature will focus upon representative authors and literary periods from American or English literature on alternating years (School years beginning on numbered years will emphasize American literature; English literature will be studied on odd numbered years).
 Students write narratives, responses to literature, academic essays (e.g. analytical, persuasive, expository, summary), reflective compositions, historical investigation reports, and resumes.
 Students write and deliver grade-appropriate multimedia presentations and access, analyze, and evaluate online information.
 By experiencing this course in a Christ-centered environment, students will explore the relationships between human Christian concerns, testing conflicting views against the truths of God’s Word.

-Reading, Writing and Inquiry is a one-semester course that offers instruction and practice in the critical reading and writing skills required for college-level work.
-Emphasis on written assignments that call for summary, critique, analysis, and argumentation based on the critical evaluation of source material drive much of the course content.
+Course description: ENG W131 – Reading, Writing, & Inquiry I is a one-semester Indiana University course that offers instruction and practice in the critical reading and writing skills required for college-level work, with an emphasis on written assignments that call for summary, critique, analysis, and arguments based on sources.

-W131 is NOT a college preparatory course; it is a college class.
-Students will be expected to conform to all of the academic requirements as though they were taking this class at any IU campus.
-The purpose of this course is to prepare students for the rigorous academic writing expected throughout the various collegiate levels and disciplines.
-The focus is on the scholarly investigation of sources, critical thinking and reading, and on learning how to recognize and utilize specific writing strategies and skills including the development of the student’s own stylistic voice and fluency.
-Each unit will include preliminary work and assignments leading to a major essay as its conclusion.
-Since much work and discussion will be carried on in this class, impeccable attendance and assignment submission is imperative.
+This is an Indiana University course.
+The purpose of this course is to prepare students for the rigor of writing throughout college.
+The focus is on scholarly investigation of sources, critical thinking and reading, learning how to recognize and utilize specific writing strategies, skills and fluency.
+Each unit will include preliminary work and assignments leading to a major essay to conclude.
+Points will be accumulated from homework, in-class assignments, and final written assignments.
+Since much work and discussion will be carried on in class, impeccable attendance and assignment submission is imperative.

-Credits: 1 credit; (Core Transfer Library Course Literature, Appreciation of– 3 college credit hrs on an Indiana University transcript)
+IU Credits: 3 credits (3 college credit hrs on an Indiana University transcript)